easy-swoole/doc-old/Manual/3.x/En/BaseUsage/log.md

      * @author Tioncico
      * Time: 14:57
      */
-    Public function console(string $str, $category = null, $saveLog = true): ?string {
+    public function console(string $str, $category = null, $saveLog = true): ?string {
-        / / Custom logic, here only echo the string, we can refer to the framework itself, then call the log record Echo $str;
+        // customized logic, here is only echo the string, but we can refer to the framework itself, then call the log function to record echo $str;
-        Return $str; / / must return the string back
+        return $str; // must return the string back
   }

     /**